 Also see your doctor if you have any symptoms of obstructive sleep apnea, such as:

 - Repeated awakenings

 Reason 3: Stress

 Stress, especially when it's chronic, can make colds last longer.
 To beat back a lingering cough, slow down and ease stress while you're sick.
 Pushing yourself too hard might just make you sicker.
 One way to relax is to rest more: Aim for 7 to 8 hours of sleep a night.

 Reason 4: Not Drinking Enough Fluids

 When you have a cold or the flu, you need to drink a lot of fluids.
 Water, juice, and soup can help loosen mucus in your airways so you can cough it up and out.
 Alcohol and drinks with caffeine in them are not helpful choices because they can dehydrate you -- the opposite of what you need when you're sick.
-Another way to add moisture to your airways is by using a saline nasal spray.
+Another way to add moisture to your airways is by using a saline nasal spray or a humidifier.